Sparse Spatial Transformers for Few-Shot Learning: Experiments

 \subsection{Implementation Details}

+\textbf{Backbone networks.} For a fair comparison, following~\cite{25}, we use Conv-64F and ResNet-12 as our model backbone.
+The Conv-64F~\cite{19,7} contains four repeated blocks.
+Each block has a convolutional layer with a $3\time 3$ kernel, a batch normalization layer, a ReLU, and a max-pooling with a size of two.
+We set the number of convolutional channels in each block as 64.
+In slight contrast to the literature, we add a global max-pooling layer at the end to reduce the dimension of the embedding and obtain patch embeddings.
+The DropBlock is used in this ResNet architecture to avoid overfitting.
+In slight contrast to the ResNet-12 in~\cite{29}, we apply a global average pooling after the final layer, which leads to a 640-dimensional patch embedding.

-\textbf{Backbone networks.} For fair comparison, following~\cite{simon2020adaptive}, we employ \emph{Conv-64F} and \emph{ResNet12} as our model backbone.
-To generate pyramid dense features, we add a global average pooling layer at the end of the backbone, such that the backbone generates a vector for each input image patch.
-And we slightly expand the area of the local patches in the grid by 2 times to merge the context information, which is helpful to generate the local representations.
+\textbf{Patch dividing details.} We select various grids and their combinations (see Table 4).
+All sampled patches are resized to the input size $84 \times 84$.
+To generate dense pyramid features, we add a global average pooling layer at the end of the backbone, such that the backbone generates a vector for each input image patch.
+Moreover, we slightly expand the area of the local patches in the grid twice to merge the context information, which helps generate the local representations.

-\textbf{Training details.} The training process can be divided into two stages: pre-training and meta-training.
-Following~\cite{ZhangCLS20}, we apply a pre-train strategy.
+\textbf{Training details.} We train Conv-64F from scratch.
+For ResNet12, the training process can be divided into pre-training and meta-training stages.
+Following~\cite{13}, we apply a pre-train strategy.
 The backbone networks are trained on training categories with a softmax layer.
 In this stage, we apply data argumentation methods to increase the generalization ability of the model, i.e., color jitter, random crop, and random horizontal flip.
-The backbone network in our model is initialized with pre-trained weights, which are then fine-tuned along with other components in our model.
-In the meta-training stage, we conduct \emph{N}-way \emph{M}-shot tasks on all benchmarks, i.e., 5-way 1-shot and 5-way 5-shot. \emph{Conv-64F} is optimized by Adam, and the initial learning rate is set to 0.1 and decay 0.1 every 10 epochs.
-And \emph{ResNet12} is optimized by SGD, and the initial learning rate is set to 5e-4 and decay 0.5 every 10 epochs.
+The backbone network in our model is initialized with pretrained weights, which are then fine-tuned along with other components in our model.
+In the meta-training stage, we conduct \emph{N}-way \emph{M}-shot tasks on all benchmarks, i.e., 5-way 1-shot and 5-way 5-shot.
+Conv-64F is optimized by Adam~\cite{39}, and the initial learning rate is set to 0.1 and decays 0.1 every 10 epochs.
+Moreover, ResNet-12 is optimized by SGD, and the initial learning rate is set to 5e-4 and decays 0.5 every 10 epochs.
+We implemented the proposed network using PyTorch~\cite{38}.

-\textbf{Evaluation.} During the test stage, we random sample 10,000 tasks from the meta-testing set, and take averaged top-1 classification accuracy as the performance of methods.
+\textbf{Evaluation.} During the test stage, we randomly sample 10,000 tasks from the meta-testing set and take the averaged top-1 recognition accuracy as the performance of a method.